cau-data/cau-data.github.io/_posts/ML/2017-12-17-Cheat-sheet.md

 Accepts as input:

-- feature vector of size  $H \times W \times D$
+- feature vector of size  $$H \times W \times D$$
-- probability  $p$
+- probability  $$p$$

 Outputs another feature vector of the same size.
-At train time, every neuron in it is set to the value of the corresponding neuron in the input with probability  $p$, and zero otherwise.
-At test time, the output feature vector is equal to the input one scaled by  $p$.
+At train time, every neuron in it is set to the value of the corresponding neuron in the input with probability  $$p$$, and zero otherwise.
+At test time, the output feature vector is equal to the input one scaled by  $$p$$.

 ### Weight decay

-Soft  $L_2$ constraint on the parameters of the network.
+Soft  $$L_2$$ constraint on the parameters of the network.
 This is done by decreasing every parameter in each iteration of SGD by its value times a small constant, corresponding to the strength of the regularization.

 ### Max norm constraints

-Hard  $L_2$ constraint on the parameters of the network.
-This is done by imposing an upper bound on the  $L_2$ norm of every filter and using projected gradient descent to enforce the constraint. source
+Hard  $$L_2$$ constraint on the parameters of the network.
+This is done by imposing an upper bound on the  $$L_2$$ norm of every filter and using projected gradient descent to enforce the constraint. source

 ### Data augmentation